 The Pipeline Authority continued to develop and maintain crude oil and natural gas production forecasts for North Dakota and the United States portion of the Williston Basin.
 These forecasts are widely used throughout both public and private organizations.
-Two assumption scenarios are forecasted for the purpose of communicating the production impacts of different price and activity levels.
-Case 1 was modeled as "expected" production assuming the Federal Energy Information Administration's (EIA) oil price forecasts.
-Case 2 was modeled as a conservative production outlook based on lower than expected activity and/or oil prices.
+Three assumption scenarios are forecasted for the purpose of communicating the production impacts of different price and activity levels.
+The "Base" case was modeled as expected production assuming the Federal Energy Information Administration's (EIA) West Texas Intermediate (WTI) oil price forecasts.
+The "Low" case was modeled as a conservative production outlook based on lower than expected activity and/or oil prices.
+The new "High" case scenario was introduced during the 2019-2020 fiscal year and is intended to model production scenarios under an environment where completion technology continues to result in higher performing wells.
 Figure 1 is a long-term oil production forecast for North Dakota.
-Figure 2 shows a long-term natural gas production forecast using the two different activity scenarios for North Dakota.
+Figure 2 shows a long-term natural gas production forecast using the three different activity scenarios for North Dakota.